sloothword/bot-chassis/README.md

 > Adds a fully featured layer upon the basic telegram API (telegram-bot-sdk) to drastically speed up telegram bot development

 # Why?
-I really like the telegram-bot-sdk API, but to build a fully featured bot you need to do a lot of legwork first.
-Instead of jumping into defining the behaviour of the bot, you have to add a system to organise your action and route to them, a system to keep track of user conversations and pass data, and so on.
-This package wants to solve all these tasks to enable you to straight go to the fun part!
+The telegram-bot-sdk offers a stable API layer for bot development.
+However, for a fully featured bot many aspects are missing.
+Instead of jumping into defining the behaviour of the bot, you first need some routing system to handle arbitrary updates, a system to keep track of user conversations and persist associated data, and so on.
+This package aims to implemet this middle layer and enables you to go straight for the fun part!

 # Feature Overview